-Stepping in to its 50th year of Independence this year, Singapore is a vibrantly beautiful & cultural destination.
-With colorful festivities & celebrations, relax at some of the most luxurious resorts in the world placed beside clear, scenic beaches.
+Having recently celebrated 50 years of independence, Singapore is a vibrantly beautiful & cultural destination.
+With colorful festivities and celebrations, relax at some of the most luxurious resorts in the world placed beside clear, scenic beaches.

 Namibia is a vividly beautiful African desert haven.
 Colonial architecture and beautiful landscapes filled with mountains, beaches with a stunning coastal desert have led to its naming among UNESCO World Heritage Site.
 With its undisturbed natural reserves, the country is home to some of the rare species of flora & fauna as well.

 This tiny, unexplored country on Arabian Peninsula with its unique culture, stunning natural spots & luxurious resorts is a definitely a must-go location.
 The amazing beaches, stark deserts, rugged coastline and opulent spa hotels are bringing out many international tourists in droves.
 The country is slowly opening up for globalization and travel...

 The emerald green isle bordering India, Sri Lanka provides the perfect destination for rest & recreation.
 Foodies, Golfers, Beach groupies- everyone can find something here.
 Beautiful temples, the uniquely spicy food, lush green tea plantations, colonel era trains, abundant wild life only end up adding the charm to this tropical paradise.
 With the tourist development on rise, many International hotel chains are opening up their branches here, leading the way for a comfortable stay.

 Sri Lanka is amazing!
 Here's why